fishboyraduk/SimpleWeatherAPI/README.md

 # SimpleWeatherAPI
-Tells you the current weather and temperature for the day based on your geographic location
+Tells you the current weather and temperature for the day based on your current geographic location